-Here's a quick recap of what's happening in the Seventh Council District on the week of March 10, 2018:
+Here's a quick recap of what's happening in the Seventh Council District this week:

 Good Neighbor Policy

 It takes all of us working together to address the City’s homelessness crisis and the Good Neighbor Policy is an opportunity to rebuild the community’s trust and strengthen our dialogue between residents and service providers.
 This week, I introduced legislation directing City agencies and Los Angeles Homeless Services Authority to develop a set of rules and outreach protocols aimed at making winter shelter operators better neighbors.
 I’ve seen this policy work for residents in the 7th Council District, and I look forward to sharing more of its measurable impacts and identifying opportunities to scale it throughout the City.
 More information can be found here.

 Expediting Permits & Granting Fee Waivers for Fire Victims

 WATCH: (Click on the image to watch the video)

 This week the Los Angeles City Council unanimously approved my motion to direct the Department of Building and Safety, LAFD, and relevant City agencies to report on expediting building permits and granting fee waivers for residents whose homes were damaged or destroyed in the La Tuna Canyon and Creek Fires.
 In the Creek Fire, nearly half of my district (115,000 people) were evacuated and 123 structures destroyed.
 My team and I have been laser-focused on helping our residents recover and rebuild after these devastating fires.